 Kaniksu Land Trust owns three community access properties in north Idaho and northwest Montana.
 We invite our communities to get outside and enjoy these beautiful places.

-Pine Street Woods: When this 160 acre community forest opens to the public in the summer of 2019, it will offer multi-use trails for people of all ages and abilites, as well as places to picnic and enjoy the beauty of Bonner County.
+Pine Street Woods: When this 160 acre community forest opens to the public in the summer of 2019, it will offer multi-use trails for people of all ages and abilities, as well as spots to picnic and enjoy the beauty of Bonner County.

-The Manning Buffer: This property was donated to Kaniksu Land Trust as part of the Pine Street Woods Project, and is home to most of the popular "Greta's Segway" Trail.
+The Manning Buffer: This property was donated to Kaniksu Land Trust as part of the Pine Street Woods project, and is home to a large portion of the popular "Greta's Segway" trail.
 Parking for this trail is located where Pine Street makes a sharp right turn after the crest of the hill.
-After you cross Ravenwood, look for the sign letting you know you're on KLT land!
-This trail does cross private lands, so be respectful.
+After crossing Ravenwood, look for the sign letting you know you're on KLT land!
+This trail does cross private lands, so please be respectful.

-Sherwood Forest: This privately owned property offers several miles of varied-level mountain biking trails, as well as walking paths and secret art created by the owner.
+Sherwood Forest: This privately owned property offers several miles of multi-level mountain biking trails, as well as walking paths and secret art created by the owner.